-Discover the world of wood burning projects.
+Discover wood burning projects for beginners and the more advanced burner.
 The world is your oyster when looking for your next project.

-The versatility of pyrography allows for a huge variety of wood burning craft ideas and beautiful designs to be created.
-These can be burned on wood, leather, bone, paper and gourds – all by burning away the top surface of the medium.
+The versatility of pyrography allows for a huge variety of wood burning crafts ideas and beautiful designs to be created.
+These can be burned on wood, leather, bone, paper, and gourds – all by burning away the top surface of the medium.

-Wood burning requires the use of specialized tools in order create your burning art.
-There is a large choice of tools on the market that will cater for a variety of budgets, skill levels, and techniques.
+Wood burning requires the use of specialized tools in order to create your “fire” art.
+There is a large choice of tools on the market that will cater to a variety of budgets, skill levels, and techniques.

 If you wish to buy pyrography supplies, please visit our store which has a large choice of products to meet your needs.

-And, of course, there is nothing stopping you from developing all those wood burning ideas to sell them at local craft shows and craft or gift shops.
+And, of course, there is nothing stopping you from developing all those wood burning ideas you have and selling your artwork at local craft shows and craft or gift shops.

 Pyrography on Wood